libbyschuknight/tid_til/tid.md

 ##### 14 March 2016

 Today I worked on disco and Resources.
 Mainly in netdisco.
 Adding properties to the representers and fixing up specs due to changes.
-Good use of factory girl, nested factories.
-See [Factory Girl](/testing/factory_girl.md)
+Good use of factory bot, nested factories.
+See [factory bot](/testing/factory_bot.md)